cashonize/legacy-wallet/README.md

 [Chota](https://jenil.github.io/chota/) has been added along the way for styling. <br>
 For icons the webwallet uses [icongr.am](https://icongr.am). <br>
 [blockies](https://github.com/download13/blockies) is used to generate blocky identicons for tokens. <br>
+The [chaingraph demo instance](https://chipnet.chaingraph.cash) is used to query on-chain tokeen info about gensis supply and minting UTXOs. <br>
 Finally, [bitjson/qr-code](https://github.com/bitjson/qr-code) is used to generate the qr-codes.

 Netlify automatically publishes the latest version of this repo: [My CashTokens Webwallet](https://my-cashtokens-webwallet.netlify.app/).

+### Special thanks to
+bitcoincashautist, pat from mainnet-js, damascene & bitjson